xiuzi2009/Projects-while-studying/MIPS Assembly/Monte Carlo/README.md

 pi_estimate=4*number_in_circle/((float)number_of_tosses);
 /////////////////////////////////

-Use MARS to run the code, the result should be printed in run I/O.
+Use a assembly simulator (like the MARS) to run the code, the result should be printed in run I/O.